-In order to rent out my house, I had to deal with it all.
+In order to rent out our house, we had to deal with it all.
 We emptied out closets, drawers, and cabinets.
-We had two garage sales.
-What did not sell, we donated.
+Two garage sales soon followed.
+What didn’t sell, we donated.
 Then we went back in for more emptying.

 Some of this felt great.
 It was liberating to see how nice, clean and fresh the house looked.
-There was a brightness and energy that was missing under all that clutter.
+There was a brightness and energy that had been smothered under all that clutter.

-Some of this emptying was really difficult.
-Without realizing it, I have held emotional attachments to a lot of that stuff.
+Some of this purging was really difficult.
+Without realizing it, I had developed strong emotional attachments to a lot of our possessions.
 Getting rid of them meant dealing with what they really meant to me or if they were tethering me to my past.

-The next morning, we were not on the road, as planned.
+The next day, we were not on the road by Noon, as planned.
 We were still struggling to sort and pack, and our luggage was over the weight limit.
-I grabbed a tall garbage bag and stuffed it full of items that had to stay in Olathe.
+I grabbed a tall garbage bag and stuffed it full of items that had to stay behind in our basement storage area.

 I was shedding “stuff” everywhere I went.
 To move forward, I had to let it go.

-We finally got out of town and headed towards Des Moines.
+We finally headed for Des Moines, where we planned to spend the night.
 I had rented a minivan to carry the three of us, 2 pets and all that luggage.
 I usually drive a Prius so the minivan felt like a semi-truck to me.
 The physical and emotional weight of the last few months and lack of sleep was catching up with me, so I made a detour to The Roasterie for a latte on the way out of town.

-We made it to La Quinta in Des Moines, unloaded the luggage and hauled it up to the hotel room.
-I re-evaluated the pile and reminded the kids of the weight limit on the carry-ons and backpacks.
+We finally made it Des Moines and checked into La Quinta, unloaded the luggage and hauled it up to the hotel room.
+I re-evaluated the carnage and reminded my daughters of the weight limit on the carry-ons and backpacks.
 I soon realized (shocker) that we were still overweight.

-Why did we buy 3 medium-sized suitcases instead of large suitcases?
-Stuffed to the gills, they each weighed only 35 pounds.
-We were thinking about how we could stack the small and medium suitcases inside of the larger ones for storage in a small European apartment.
-Good thinking, but en route to Chicago, we needed more space.
+Why didn’t I buy all large suitcases instead?
+Because I was thinking about how we could stack the small carry-ons and medium suitcases inside the larger ones for storage in a small European apartment.
+Good thinking, but en route to Chicago, we needed more space!

-The next morning, I made a Target run for another $80 suitcase (in addition to the $80 Wal-Mart suitcase I had already purchased).
-We then paid $400 for the 2 extra suitcases on TAP Airlines.
+I made a Target run for another $80 suitcase (in addition to the $80 Wal-Mart suitcase I had already purchased in Kansas).
+We will pay the $400 for the 2 extra suitcases on TAP Airlines.

 More crap = more headache = more expense.
 This isn’t hard math.
 All-in, the excess baggage fiasco cost almost $600.
 Gonzalo’s gonna blow his stack.